swcarpentry/DEPRECATED-boot-camps/README.md

 --------------------------
 If you want to begin harnessing the full power of git its best to be social.
 Here are some quick instructions to get you up and going using git on Github.

-Create an account at Github : http://github.com Note that with a .edu email address you can request a student or faculty account which will provide you with free private repos as well:
+Create an account at [Github](http://github.com) Note that with a .edu email address you can request a student or faculty account which will provide you with free private repos as well:

     https://github.com/edu
 Follow instructions here for making sure your name and email are properly configured in git: